Skip to content

 4. Eat a healthy diet

-The food you eat can improve or worsen your mood and affect your ability to cope with life’s stressors.
+The food you eat, opens in a new tab can improve or worsen your mood and affect your ability to cope with life’s stressors.
 Eating a diet rich in fresh fruit and vegetables, high-quality protein and omega-3 fatty acids can help you better cope with life’s ups and downs.

 5. Get enough rest and sleep

 The link between sleep and mental health is well known, and your body needs time to recover from stressful events.
-It’s vital to make good sleep habits a priority and take time out when you need to.
+It’s vital to make good sleep habits, opens in a new tab a priority and take time out when you need to.

 Programs and apps to help you manage stress